 The Temple of Nguyen God

-To commemorate and remember what his had done for the people, they carved his statue and placed on Bai Dinh Pagoda.
+To commemorate and remember what he had done for the people, they carved his statue and placed on Bai Dinh Pagoda.
 In addition, he is also worshiped in many places in Ninh Binh.

 The Biggest Bronze Bell in Vietnam

 Bai Dinh pagoda is also famous for many works of tall statues in the Southeast Asian area.
-The biggest bronze bell in Vietnam has the height of 5.5 meters, the diameter of 3.5 meters and the weight of 30 tons.
+The biggest bronze bell in Vietnam has a height of 5.5 meters, a diameter of 3.5 meters and a weight of 30 tons.
 This bell was carved with many Chinese ancient words and decorated with vivid embossed dragon patterns.